 \begin{theorem}[\cite{DFPT24}] Let $k\geq 1$ and $G$ be a graph vertex-coverable by $k$ shortest paths.
 Then $\pw(G)=O(k\cdot 3^k)$.
 Moreover, if $G$ is edge-coverable by $k$ shortest paths, then $\pw(G)=O(3^k)$. \end{theorem}

-The proof of \Cref{thm: intro-expo} uses a branching approach to show that in every graph vertex-coverable (resp. edge-coverable) by at most $k$ shortest paths, for every vertex $u$ and every $i\geq1$, the number of vertices at distance exactly $i$ from $u$ in $G$ is $O(k\cdot3^k)$ (resp. $O(3^k)$).
-We also mention that a ``coarse'' variant of \Cref{thm: intro-expo} has recently been proved in \cite{hatzel2025graphs}.
-Then, the bags of the path-decomposition proving \Cref{thm: intro-expo} are the union of every two consecutive layers in a BFS-layering of $G$ (starting from an arbitrary vertex).
-Such a path-decomposition is clearly not optimal in general: if we let $S_h$ denote the star with $h$ leaves, then $\pw(S_h)=1$, while such a decomposition will always have width at least $\lfloor \tfrac{h}{2}\rfloor$, whatever the choice of $u$ is.
-The authors of \cite{DFPT24} asked if the bounds from \Cref{thm: intro-expo} can be made polynomial in $k$.
+The proof of \Cref{thm: intro-expo} uses a branching approach to show that, in every graph vertex-coverable (resp. edge-coverable) by at most $k$ shortest paths, and for every vertex $u$ and every $i\geq1$, the number of vertices at distance exactly $i$ from $u$ in $G$ is $O(k\cdot3^k)$ (resp. $O(3^k)$).
+We also mention that a ``coarse'' variant of \Cref{thm: intro-expo} has recently been proved~\cite{hatzel2025graphs}.
+Then, the bags of the path decomposition proving \Cref{thm: intro-expo} are the union of every two consecutive layers in a BFS-layering of $G$ (starting from an arbitrary vertex).
+Such a path decomposition is clearly not optimal in general: if we let $S_h$ denote the star with $h$ leaves, then $\pw(S_h)=1$, while such a decomposition will always have width at least $\lfloor \tfrac{h}{2}\rfloor$, whatever the choice of $u$ is.
+Dumas et al.\ \cite{DFPT24} asked if the bounds from \Cref{thm: intro-expo} can be made polynomial in $k$.
 Our main result is a positive answer in the edge-coverable case.

 \begin{restatable}{theorem}{mainPoly} Let $k\geq 1$, and $G$ be a graph edge-coverable by $k$ shortest paths.
 Then $\pw(G)=O(k^4)$. \end{restatable}